Skip to footer content

 Prerequisites

-1. Install Python: Make sure Python is installed on the local machine, or look at python.org to follow the steps to install Python.
+1. Install Python: Make sure Python is installed on the local machine, or visit python.org to follow the steps to install Python.

 1. Find Element Exists Using the "in" Operator